We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Still overwhelmed with options?
 Take a step back and consider your top priorities.

-Some shoes will say right on the packaging if they’re intended for a specific use.
-Other times, stores may sort features — like stability, cushioning, or trail running — to aid with your search.
+Some shoes will say on the packaging if they’re intended for a specific use.
+Other times, stores may sort shoes according to certain features — like stability, cushioning, or trail running — to aid with your search.

-Armed with this information, head to a local running shop for guidance.
+With this information at the ready, you can head to a local running shop for guidance.
 If you don’t have a trained professional to help, take a look at the following features:

-- Sole thickness: Thicker means more cushioning, which can be good for running longer distances.
-Thinner may mean a more minimal or natural running experience.
+- Sole thickness (or stack height).
+Thicker soles mean more cushioning, which can be good for running longer distances.
+Thinner soles may mean a more minimal or natural running experience.

-- Material: Are the shoes breathable?
+- Material.
+Are the shoes breathable?
 Are they waterproof?
-Do they feel good or do they rub on the foot?
+Do they feel good, or do they rub your foot?
 You may encounter anything from seamless knit to mesh to thicker materials suited for cold weather.

-- Tread: Shoes with more bumpy tread are generally better for rough terrain, like trails.
+- Tread.
+Shoes with more bumpy tread are generally better for rough terrain, such as trails.
 Flatter treads may work well for road racing.
-Spikes, on the other hand, may be good if you’re on a weekend warrior cross country team.
+Spikes, on the other hand, may be good if you’re on a weekend warrior cross-country team.

-- Heel-to-toe drop: You may notice that shoes list a “drop” or “offset” measurement.
+- Heel-to-toe drop.
+You may notice that shoes list a “drop” or “offset” measurement.
 This is the difference between the height of the heel and the toe.
 A larger number means the heel is higher than the toe, which may be good for heel-strikers.
-A smaller difference, on the other hand, may promote more of a natural forefoot footstrike.
+A smaller difference, on the other hand, may promote more of a natural forefoot strike.

-At the end of the day, you’ll need to try on the shoe (probably several different pairs).
-And — even better — you’ll want to test drive them on a short jog.
+Of course, you’ll need to try on the shoe (and probably several different pairs).
+It’s also a good idea to test-drive them on a short jog.

 Some stores have treadmills you can use to take shoes for a short spin.
 Otherwise, try to find a quiet area and do a few slow strides.

-Note how the shoes feel, whether they’re providing enough support, and pay attention to any areas of discomfort.
+Note how the shoes feel, whether they provide enough support, and whether you notice any areas of discomfort.

 Which shoe is right for you?
 It may take a few tries to find out.

-Any added bells and whistles don’t necessarily matter if they aren’t on your “want” or “need” lists.
-And just because a shoe is more expensive, it doesn’t mean it’s inherently better either.
+Any added bells and whistles don’t necessarily matter if they aren’t on your “want” or “need” list.
+And a higher price tag doesn’t mean a shoe is inherently better, either.